This article will focus your purchasing dollar to provide the most performance

 Where possible, avoid internal/on-mother-board sound-chips as we can't guarantee that the ASIO4ALL generic driver

 will work with these (although it usually does).
-If you don't have the specific need to record external instruments / vocals (where you should buy a dedicated music production oriented audio interface), we suggest the Creative X-Fi Titanium Express
+If you don't have the specific need to record external instruments / vocals (where you should buy a dedicated music production oriented audio interface), we suggest a Soundblaster Xfi Titanium (PCIe)

-.
-You may be surprised we are recommending a consumer soundcard, however the ASIO drivers are excellent, it has very wide compatibility from Windows XP to Windows 8 64 bit, plays nicely with the widest variety of Windows software and the A/D & D/A converters in it are excellent.
+(make sure whatever you get has ASIO at 44.1 kHz 16 and 24 Bit).
+You may be surprised we are recommending a consumer soundcards, however the ASIO drivers are excellent, they have very wide compatibility from Windows XP to Windows 10 64 bit, plays nicely with the widest variety of Windows software and the A/D & D/A converters in it are excellent.
 See also 'Choosing a soundcard

-8 Gb is enough.
-16 Gb is only necessary if you typically use lots of sample based instruments (each running Multi-Gb orchestral libraries & ROMpler style plugins for example).
-Installing more than 16 Gb of RAM is unnecessary for almost all music production purposes, spend the money on your CPU, audio interface, video card or plugins
+8 GB is probably enough.
+16 GB is likely more than you need.
+32 GB is only needed if you use lots of sample-based instruments, each running Multi-GB orchestral libraries & ROMpler style plugins.
+Don't install more than 32 GB of RAM, for music production.
+Spend the money on your CPU, audio interface, video card or plugins

 Look for a video card with two DVI